Kh-38

-The Kh-38/Kh-38M (Х-38) is a family of air-to-surface missiles meant to succeed the Kh-25 and Kh-29 missile families.
+The Kh-38/Kh-38M (Х-38) is a family of standoff air-to-surface missiles meant to succeed the Kh-25 and Kh-29 missile families.
+The Kh-38 also serves as the basis for the Kh-36 unpowered and powered glide-bombs.

 Design and development

 The basic configuration of the Kh-38M was revealed at the 2007 Moscow Air Show (MAKS).
 The first prototypes of the missile had initially folding wings and tail fins for internal carriage, and would have a variety of seeker heads for different variants.
 Different warheads (fragmentation, cluster munitions, penetrating) can also be fitted.
 The Kh-38M is meant to succeed the Kh-25 and Kh-29 missile families.
 It can be used by combat aircraft such as the Sukhoi Su-34 and Sukhoi Su-57, and it is planned to be integrated on the Kamov Ka-52K helicopter.
 The first test firing took place in 2010 from a Su-34, and production was ordered to start in 2015.

 In a successive version, unveiled at MAKS 2017, both control surfaces were replaced by longer and narrower fixed ones, a solution similar to the one used in the Selenia Aspide missile.